hello-saif/Quote_Generator_App/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+Personal Portfolio Website
+Create a personal portfolio showcasing your skills, projects, and resume.
+Use HTML for structure, CSS for styling, and add a touch of JavaScript for interactivity.
+Random Quote Generator
+Create an app that generates random quotes.
+Users can click a button to get a new quote, and you can include features like sharing the quote on social media.